Kim Soo-hyun: Endorsements

-Kim has been regarded as the 'King of product endorsements' by media outlets; and has been the face of variety of products ranging from food, clothing, electronics, telecoms to automobiles and more.
+Kim has been regarded as the "King of product endorsements" by media outlets; and has been the face of variety of products ranging from food, clothing, electronics, telecoms to automobiles and more.
 He started emerging as a blue chip in the advertising industry soon after he grabbed viewer's attention through his acting in Giant.
 But when he starred in Moon Embracing the Sun, he set the record of being the face of 17 products simultaneously overtaking figure skater Yuna Kim, who had set the record back in 2009 by amassing 15 endorsements.
-Kim became most in-demand advertising model after his drama My Love From the Star with appearing in more than 30 advertisements, including 10 airing in China and other Asian counties.
+Kim became most in-demand advertising model after his drama My Love from the Star with appearing in more than 30 advertisements, including 10 airing in China and other Asian countries.
 He has also been the face of Jeju airlines and main character of a Chinese video game.

 In 2014, Kim Soo-hyun appeared in an ad alongside Gianna Jun for Chinese bottled water company Hengda bingquan.
-The move drew negative reactions from South Korean fans due to Hengda listing the source of its water as "Jang bai shan" (Changbai Mountain) rather than the Korean name, "Mount Baekdusan."
+The move drew negative reactions from South Korean fans due to Hengda listing the source of its water as "Jang bai shan" (Changbai Mountain) rather than the Korean name, "Paektu Mountain".
 Both actors sought to revoke their ad contracts after the backlash but Kim eventually decided to continue with the ad, which disappointed many of his fans.
 In 2015, Kim along with Yuna Kim won grand prizes at the National Brand Awards for improving Korea's brand image.

 Kim joined the Philippine retail brand Bench as a product endorser in July 2021.
 On September 13, 2021, Kim was selected as a global ambassador for Tommy Hilfiger.

-In 2022, Dunkin' Donuts revealed that Kim is their newest product endorser.
+In 2022, Dunkin' Donuts named Kim as their newest product endorser.
+On August 17, 2023, Kim was selected as the new brand ambassador of outdoor fashion brand, Eider.
+In January 2025, Kim became the brand ambassador of the Italian luxury fashion brand Prada, representing the brand at the 2025 F/W Milan Fashion Week.
+Soo-hyun's relationship with the brand ended in March that year due to controversy surrounding his relationship with Kim Sae-Ron, an actress he was romantically involved with "in a consensual relationship from the summer of 2019 to the fall of 2020", according to his agency, Gold Medalist.

 Personal life

-In March 2015, Kim was awarded for being a model taxpayer by the local tax office for faithfully paying taxes every Tax Day.
+In March 2015, Kim was awarded for being a model taxpayer by the local tax office for paying taxes every Tax Day.
 In July 2015, it was revealed that Kim has a paternal half-sister named Kim Ju-na, a singer.